 Zinnias are one of the easiest flowers to grow, as they grow quickly and bloom heavily.
+Plus, they’ll produce flowers all the way up to the first hard frost of fall.
 Zinnia flowers can create a massive burst of color in your garden, so consider trying them this year!

-Zinnias are annuals, so they’ll grow for one season and produce seeds, but the original plant will not come back in subsequent years.
+Zinnias are annuals, so they’ll grow for one season to produce flowers and seeds, but the original plant will not come back in subsequent years.
 They have bright, solitary, daisy-like flowerheads on a single, erect stem, which makes them great for use as a cutting flower or as food for butterflies.

 Types of Zinnias

 The most popular zinnia species is Zinnia elegans, which has been bred to produce a great number of unique varieties.